IronGhost63/gw2-wvw-tools/README.md

 ## Planned
 * View Score by Match ID
-* Victory Scores (after Anet done their job implemented it into API)
+* Victory Scores (after Anet implemented it into API)